Anastasia is lost in a magical mansion where the rooms move in mysterious ways.

 - Should players be able to tap to open or close doors?
 (Decision: No)

 - Can the character survive a fall?
 (Decision: No)

-User testing and feedback were important for us in learning what frustrated players - not understanding how locked tiles worked, for example - and how to improve.
-As Anastasia continuously walks forward, gameplay is fast-paced, and puzzles are designed to be challenging and fun.
-This sometimes resulted in players feeling stressed, while, at other times, players felt impatient at having to wait for the character to walk forward when they had already planned out her path.
+It was insightful to see what frustrated players and brainstorm how we could improve their gaming experience.
+Improvements to the UI and additional animations were needed to clearly indicate what players could and could not interact with.
+As gameplay is fast-paced by design, with the protagonist Anastasia continuously walking forward, players reported feeling stressed at times, while, at other times, feeling impatient at having to wait for the character to walk forward when they had already planned out her path.
 This feedback resulted in the implementation of the speed-up button to increase Anastasia’s walking speed for players who were already comfortable with the game.